snippington/snp-go-basic/README.md

 # Snippington Golang Basic
-VSCode extension for basic Golang snippets.
+This VSCode extension is a curation of useful Golang snippets.

 ## 30+ Snippets and more coming soon.